martincorona007/Lotux-E-comerce/README.md

 C#

 Note:
-Lotux E-comerce is fictisie company which I create for this proyect,I'll updating the project
+Lotux E-comerce is fictisie company which I create for this proyect,I'll be updating the project.

 ## Admin
 ![p1](https://user-images.githubusercontent.com/31390537/70267975-25b55d00-1765-11ea-8a04-f3f33c503e80.PNG)